(24)7.ai: Products and services

 [24]7.ai offers sales and service-oriented software that provides services such as predictive analytics, and virtual agents.
 It integrates different channels of communication, including web chat, mobile devices and interactive voice response, which incorporates the company's proprietary language technology.

 The company operates contact centers that outsource voice and chat agent services, for sales and support.
 The main demands are in telecommunications, financial services, retail, insurance, and travel industries.
 Its early offerings were contact center services with voice contact center agents.

 Controversies

 The company is reported to have monitored remote working employees via their web cameras.
 When the story came out, Klarna, a customer, required the practice to be stopped for any [24]7.ai employee working on their cases.

+On August 8, 2019 the company was sued by its client Delta Airlines over a 2017 data breech.
+Delta alleges that 800,000 of its customer's credit card data was stolen due to a series of failures at 24/7 including "allowing numerous employees to utilize the same login credentials; did not limit access to the source code running the [24/7] chat function to only those individuals who had a clear need to access that code; did not require the use of passwords that met PCI DSS...standards; did not have sufficient automatic expiration dates for login credentials and passwords...; and did not require users to pass multi-factor authentication prior to being granted access to sensitive source code."

+Delta also alleges that the breach was discovered by 24/7 in September or October of 2017 and did not notify Delta of the incident until 5 months later through LinkedIn messages to some Delta employees.
+The Complaint alleges that 24/7 still has not provided "formal detailed notice" of the incident despite 24/7 sending security conformance documents to Delta in February of 2018 when it knew that the security incident had occurred.
+It is alleged that 24/7 hid the breach from Delta until the renewal of its contract was signed.